decaporg/decap-cms/website/content/docs/nuxt.md

 </script>
 ````
 ### Example Blog Post
-To generate blog posts create _slug.vue file in pages folder. by using `$content` you would get a json which you can use to display.
+To generate blog posts create _slug.vue file in the pages folder. by using `$content` you would get a json which you can use to display.
 But if you are using `markdown` to write your posts you can use `<nuxt-content>` module which gives you option to edit content on page in dev mode and many more [features]().

 ````javascript
 <template>